 To continue our commitment to paying Hershey employees a living wage, we will:

 We are putting in place new partnerships and programs that will allow us to directly measure the incomes of farmers in our Cocoa For Good programs in Côte d’Ivoire and Ghana.
-This will allow us to better target our programs and investments focused on improving incomes.
-When we seek to understand the gap between farmer income and living income, we will use benchmarks endorsed by the Living Income Community of Practice.
+This will allow us to better target our programs and investments focused on improving incomes, using benchmarks endorsed by the Living Income Community of Practice.

 Our activities in cocoa will include:

-We will revisit the focus of our commitments in 2023 to assess our progress as well as the opportunity for new programming in other parts of our operations and extended supply chain.
+We will revisit the focus of our commitments in 2023, including exploring the opportunity for new programming in other parts of our operations and extended supply chain.

 Find out more about our approach in our Living Wage & Income Position Statement